 CBD oil, on the other hand, may provide slightly faster effects because of its ability to bypass the digestive system and go straight to the cells of the body to take effect.
 In the meantime, CBD oil may also alleviate any other symptoms that the user may be experiencing, including anxiety, sleep disorders, or poor appetite.

 That said, there are proponents for both types of CBD formats who claim that either product is highly effective at alleviating pain.
 And when taken together, both CBD oil and cream can have a synergistic effect on the body.
+Now these are not the only two ways to get CBD in your body.
+There are also CBD pills and CBD powders as well!

 Both CBD oil and cream have shown to have powerful effects on alleviating pain.
 They each have their own unique benefits and can both be used to relieve pain, regardless of what the source of the pain may be.
 Ultimately, the choice between which format to use will depend on the users' specific preferences, as they are both highly effective in reducing pain and many other discomforts.